-You can now view the webcast of BondSavvy founder Steve Shaw's July 16 presentation to the SEC's Fixed Income Market Structure Advisory Committee (FIMSAC) by clicking https://youtu.be/158D7mTo4s4 .
-During the presentation, Steve refers to his SEC comment letter posted here.
+You can now view the webcast of BondSavvy founder Steve Shaw's July 16 presentation to the SEC's Fixed Income Market Structure Advisory Committee (FIMSAC).
+During the presentation, Steve refers to the BondSavvy SEC comment letter on the US corporate bond market.

 The presentation covers two main areas: